 The Two-Parent Consent Requirement

 According to the Department of State, “All children under age 16 must apply for a passport in person with two parents or guardians using Form DS-11.”
-This can become the first hurdle when applying for a passport for your child if you are the non-custodial parent and the custodial parent is uncooperative.
-However, with consent of both parents, the process is easy.
+This can be a hurdle if you are the non-custodial parent and the custodial parent is uncooperative.
+However, if both parents consent to the process, it is typically straightforward.

-If You Have A Court Order
+If You Have a Court Order

-If You Do Not Have A Court Order
+If You Do Not Have a Court Order

 If you do not have a court order in place, you should consider hiring an attorney to obtain a court order.
 This will give you the legal right to file an enforcement action if the custodial parent refuses to give you your child’s passport in the future.
 It is time-consuming and costly to go to court, but in the long run, it is worth it to be able to make lasting memories with your child during summer vacations.

 Don’t miss out on a great opportunity to spend time with your child because of an uncooperative custodial parent.
 If you are an unmarried parent facing issues with obtaining a passport for your child, seek the guidance of a qualified attorney to help you navigate the process and protect your rights.